rsdoiel/mkpage/README.md

 well as for the ARM7 versions of Raspbian running on Raspberry Pi.  _mkpage_ is built on Go's text templates.
 The template markup is similar to the [Mustache](https://mustache.github.io/) and [Handlebars](http://handlebarsjs.com/).
-It is also similar to [Hugo](https://gohugo.io)'s template markup.   _mkpage_ has been easier for us to support when compared with more established static site generators like [Jekyll](https://jekyllrb.com/).
+It is also similar to [Hugo](https://gohugo.io)'s template markup.   _mkpage_ has been easier for us to support when compared with more established static site generators like [Jekyll](https://jekyllrb.com/) [Hugo](https://gohugo.io) and [Assemble](http://assemble.io/).

 _mkpage_'s minimalism turns into an advantage when you combine _mkpage_ with the standard suite of text processing tools available under your typical Unix/Posix like operating sytems.
 This makes scripting a _mkpage_ project using languages like Bash and Python relatively straight forward.
 Each _mkpage_ utility is independent.
-You can use as few or as many as you like as you when you script the website creation process that best fits your needs.
+You can use as few or as many as you like when you script your website creation process.
+You wind up with a workflow and build process that best fits your needs.

 The following command line tools come with _mkpage_